BitGeek29/LabelBlind_assignment/Readme.md

 * You should be able to complete the task within 2 hours.

-Please share the task with the following details once you have finished the exercise:
+Please share the task with the following details once you have finished the exercise:g
 1. A GitHub/Bitbucket/Gitlab repo link containing the source code.
 2. An endpoint where the application is deployed where I can try out the application.
 Feel free to make necessary assumptions.
 Please state those assumptions in your response.